 The Fish that Became the Sun is more than just a piece of music.
-It presents audiences with a group of musical communities coexisting, working with and against each other.
+In it, groups of musicians coexist and work with and sometimes against each other.
 The work invites audiences to witness ‘dramas, strange and radiant, disturbing and intoxicating, that will become part of your lives for the duration that it lasts’ (Tom Service, BBC Radio 3).

-At the same time, it addresses real issues in our contemporary world.
+At the same time, it addresses issues of identity in our contemporary world.
 Frank Denyer explained to BBC Radio 3’s The New Music Show:

 ‘I thought, unlike an orchestra, I would like to face a large group of musicians that more or less reflected the society which I feel I’m part of.
 The society that we live in now has lots of different histories going on.
 It‘s a diverse, multicultural society, and because these histories have not coexisted in one mental space for very long, we don't know how to deal with them.
 But I wanted to represent all of them, and that’s not only in the societies in the present, but also we bring things from the past’.